gfranko/amdclean/README.md

 __Why are define() method placeholder functions inserted into my source?__

 - This is the default behavior of r.js when a module(s) is not wrapped in a define() method.
 Luckily,  this behavior can be overridden by setting the `skipModuleInsertion` option to `true` in your build configuration.

+__How would I expose one or more modules as a global window property?__

+- You can use the `globalModules` option to list all of the modules that you would like to expose as a `window` property

+__I am having a scope problem with all of the local module variables.
+What can I do?__

+- You can use the `globalObject` option to store all of your modules in a global object that uses the top-most function scope.

 ## License